False Preachers and

 False teachers will not tell you that they are false teachers.
 In fact, a false pastor will pretend to be a true pastor, a false prophet will pretend to be a true prophet, a false teacher will pretend to be a true teacher, and so on.
 In short, a false church will do everything possible to appear to be a true church.
 But false teachers, even though pretending to be truth, are (in the words of Jesus Christ) wolves in sheep's clothing.
 They will deceive many.
 They may have giant auditoriums, popular TV shows, and large followings of loyal (even fanatical) Christians.
 They will perform signs and wonders so impressive that, if it were possible, they would seduce even the very elect.
 This means that these false teachers and prophets may even have supernatural powers.
 From a popularity standpoint, these false teachers will wield tremendous influence and power.

 False teachers masquerade as truth tellers; they work hard to make their false teachings appear to be truth.
-They choose their audience to be the vast majority of common people, select varieties of messages that will attract them or captivate them, pretend to attack a group of false preachers (who may not even exist) to arouse their audience, they have the education for execution, they are good speakers (even orators), when this is all set, they search the Bible (with the help of computers and programs) to pick up verses or part of verses which is suitable to support the messages which they have prepared, and deliver it to people as if, God has given them the messages to preach.
+They choose their audience to be the vast majority of common people, select varieties of messages that will attract them or captivate them, pretend to attack a group of false preachers (who may not even exist) to arouse their audience, they have the education to perform well, they are good speakers (even orators), when this is all set, they search the Bible (with the help of computers and programs) to pick up verses or part of verses which is suitable to support the messages which they have prepared, and deliver it to people as if, God has given them the messages to preach.
 They got you, and if you are intelligent, then they got you for sure, because their messages will appeal to intelligence, but not to the spirit and to the truth of God.
 If you know the truth of the Bible thoroughly, then you can escape from these preachers.
 But, they got 90% of church people.
 How, then, can we distinguish false teachers from true teachers, and false doctrines from true doctrines?
 If only you wanted to know!
 The word of God teaches how.
 Let us study the Word.

 Christians know about various cults, and know to be wary of ‘religions’ that are based on teachings/writings other than the Bible.
 What Christians typically don’t suspect, though, are false teachers inside Christian churches who falsely claim to teach the Bible.
 Of course, Christians may agree or disagree with how various denominations teach their own doctrines as true, and all others are wrong.
 But they are all wrong, since the purpose of the gospel of Jesus Christ is not taught in any denominational doctrine.
 But this is very minor and they are just false alarms, whereas the major deception will rob you from eternal life, while they make you to think that you are in the arms of Jesus Christ.
 Most of the times, they are just preaching stories as gospel or twisting the word of God, and to avoid making a scene, we simply accept and assume our own Bible scholars must be smarter than we are.
 Remember, though, that Jesus Christ did not love or endorse even the bible scholars of his own time, but called them hypocrites, saying; "But woe unto you, scribes and Pharisees, hypocrites! for ye shut up the kingdom of heaven against men: for ye neither go in yourselves, neither suffer ye them that are entering to go in."
 (Matthew 23:13).